MASantos/DragonCompSci/Algorithms.md

 **Base case**: Trivially it works for an array of size $n=1\quad\Box$.

-Thus, using the PMI, we have found the gist of the bubble-sort algorithm:
+Thus, we have found the gist of the bubble-sort algorithm, from the point of view of the PMI:

 **Idea**: *Swap an element all the way down the array until it is no longer larger than next one*.
-*Assume from the second element on this had been done before*.
+*Assume this had been done before from the second element on*.

 **Pseudo-code**:
 ```bash